-By holistically monitoring the supply chain and providing recommendations to synchronize all orders, advanced analytics enables operations managers to avoid production disruption as a result of missing parts.
-Take, for example, a scenario where you have acquired 999 out of 1000 needed parts, yet are unable to ship the product and generate revenue because of a single missing part.
+By holistically monitoring the supply chain and providing recommendations to synchronize all orders, advanced analytics enables operations managers to avoid production disruption due to missing parts.
+Take, for example, a scenario where you have acquired 999 out of 1000 needed parts yet cannot ship the product and generate revenue because of a single missing part.
 This scenario must be avoided at all costs, and advanced analytics can help prevent it.
-In doing so, operations managers can identify pull-in opportunities and create a prioritized supplier list to call, as well as more effectively arbitrage parts between different production lines.
-By instantly simulating (in real-time) new supplier delivery plans and their impact on production schedules, advanced analytics can also help managers prioritize conversations with suppliers based on parts that generate the biggest pay-off, and help suppliers make better tradeoffs by prioritizing certain parts over others.
+In doing so, operations managers can identify pull-in opportunities, create a prioritized supplier list to call, and more effectively arbitrage parts between different production lines.
+By instantly simulating (in real-time) new supplier delivery plans and their impact on production schedules, advanced analytics can also help managers prioritize conversations with suppliers based on parts that generate the most significant pay-off and help suppliers make better tradeoffs by prioritizing certain parts over others.
 In other words, an intelligent use of data drastically accelerates the feedback loop between operations managers and suppliers.

-Analysing in detail parts coverage will also result in identifying parts for which the reception can be delayed to to avoid excess inventory and unnecessary cash spending.
+Analyzing parts coverage in detail will also result in identifying parts for which the reception can be delayed to avoid excess inventory and unnecessary cash spending.

-Advanced analytics is extremely effective at identifying opportunities to arbitrage parts from one production line to fill in gaps in another.
-What’s more, by analyzing maintenance records and production data, advanced analytics can even help predict which production lines are likely to experience shortages of certain parts — and even which parts are likely to fail — and recommend pre-emptive transfers to prevent production delays.
+Advanced analytics effectively identify opportunities to arbitrage parts from one production line to fill in gaps in another.
+Moreover, by analyzing maintenance records and production data, advanced analytics can even help predict which production lines are likely to experience shortages of certain parts — and even which parts are likely to fail — and recommend pre-emptive transfers to prevent production delays.

 2. Suggesting stock transfers

 Advanced analytics can also help predict demand patterns and optimize inventory levels to minimize stockouts and reduce excess inventory.
-More importantly, they can offer highly valuable signals to operations managers on when to transfer stock in the most efficient manner to minimize disruptions and maximize output.
+More importantly, they can offer precious signals to operations managers on when to transfer stock most efficiently to minimize disruptions and maximize output.

 3. Identifying blocked stock